phalcon-orphanage/docs/en/encryption-crypt.md

 >`des*`, `rc2*`, `rc4*`, `des*`, `*ecb`
 {: .alert .alert-danger }

-Phalcon provides encryption facilities via the [Phalcon\Crypt][crypt] component.
+Phalcon provides encryption facilities via the [Phalcon\Encryption\Crypt][crypt] component.
 This class offers simple object-oriented wrappers to the [openssl][openssl] PHP's encryption library.

 By default, this component utilizes the `AES-256-CFB` cipher.

 The cipher AES-256 is used among other places in SSL/TLS across the Internet.
 It's considered among the top ciphers.
-In theory it's not crackable since the combinations of keys are massive.
+In theory, it is not crackable since the combinations of keys are massive.
 Although NSA has categorized this in [Suite B][suite_b], they have also recommended using higher than 128-bit keys for encryption.

 > **NOTE**: You must use a key length corresponding to the current algorithm.
 For the default algorithm `aes-256-cfb` the default key length is 32 bytes.
 {: .alert .alert-warning }